PacketFabric/terraform-provider-packetfabric/examples/use-cases/cloud_router_aws/README.md

 **Estimated time:** ~15 min for AWS & PacketFabric resources + ~10-15 min for AWS Direct Connect Gateway association with AWS Virtual Private Gateways

 **Warning**: Make sure you set the correct AWS region based on the PacketFabric pop selected (find details on location [here](https://packetfabric.com/locations/cloud-on-ramps) and [here](https://aws.amazon.com/directconnect/locations/).
 Essentially, select the PacketFabric pop the closest to the AWS region you want to connect to.
-Example: PacketFabric pop ``LAX1`` is the closest to AWS region ``us-west-1`` in-use.
+Example: AWS region ``us-west-1`` is the closest to PacketFabric pop ``LAX1``.

 ## Before You Begin